derekbomfimprates/derekbomfimprates/README.md

 :outbox_tray: 2021 Goals: Find a new job - :heavy_check_mark:
 Information Technology Support Engineer at Intel.

-:outbox_tray: 2022/2023 Goals: Find a job as software developer.
+:outbox_tray: 2022/2023 Goals: :heavy_check_mark:
+Enroll in a master's program in data analytics

 📫 How to reach me: derekbomfim@hotmail.com